-"How can you come to such a terrible conclusion i" asked Mrs. Gordon, with visible agitation.
-"It is a temptation of the enemy of souls, the work of the evil one who ruined our first parents in the garden of Eden."
+"How can you come to such a terrible conclusion is a sked Mrs. Gordon, with visible agitation.
+"It is a temptation of the enemy of souls, the work of the evil one who ruined our first parents in the

 "Here's hoo it stands as I see't, my ledy," I answered.
 "We're telt that we're a' made for the glory o' God, an' that we micht enjoy Him for ever.
 That's what I can understan', for it's like oor Maker.
 But-"